anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 Nevertheless you should know that unless you explicitely set this false, you will not be able to use REPL after starting the server.
 This obviously sucks so we almost always want to set this as false.

+Our `stop` function on the other hand checks if the @running-server is not nil, in other words if it is running or not.
+If the server is running it is stopped.

 With this being done we have covered the boring boilerplate for our simple web application.
 There is plenty of more boilerplate we could add here,